aws-samples/sample-connector-for-bedrock/docs/home/index.md

 # Introduction

-This is a bedrock API forwarding tool that can issue virtual keys, log chats, and manage costs.
+This project is an Amazon Bedrock and other large language model or application forwarding tool.
+It can manage virtual API Keys, record chat logs, and manage costs.

-It is compatible with any OPENAI client that can define Host and API Key.
+It is compatible with any OpenAI client that can define a Host and API key.

-## Key Features
+## Main Features

-### Models/Platform Support

-- A provider for Search Engine support [Since Docker image version 0.0.10].
-See [here](./docs/web-miner.md)

-- An AWS command executor [Since Docker image version 0.0.10].
-See [here](./docs/aws-executor.md)

-- Bedrock SDXL [Since Docker image version 0.0.9].
-See [Screenshots](docs/painter.md).
+### Supported Models and Platforms

+- Supports all current and future large language models from Bedrock (supported through bedrock-converse).
-- Sagemaker LMI [Since Docker image version 0.0.8]
+- Supports models deployed through Sagemaker LMI (partial models).

-- Amazon Bedrock Converse API [Since Docker image version 0.0.6]

-- Ollama [Since Docker image version 0.0.6]

-- Bedrock Knowledge base.
-See [Instruction](docs/bedrock-knowledge-base.md).
-[Since Docker image version 0.0.4]

-- Mistral, model name options: [Since Docker image version 0.0.2]
-  - mistral-7b
-  - mistral-large
-  - mistral-8x7b
-  - mistral-small (region: us-east-1)

-- Claude 3, model name options: [Since Docker image version 0.0.1]
-  - claude-3-sonnet (this is the default model)
-  - claude-3-haiku
-  - claude-3-opus

-- LLama 3, model name options: [Since Docker image version 0.0.1]
-  - llama3-8b
-  - llama3-70b
+- Supports other forms of custom models, including Ollama, etc.
+- More AI workflow applications, such as internet search, AWS command executors, etc.

 ### API Key and Cost Management

-- Create API Keys.
-Can be created for regular users and administrators.
-Regular users can chat, while administrators can manage API Keys and costs.
+- Create API keys.
+Keys can be created for regular users and administrators.
+Regular users can chat, while administrators can manage API keys and costs.
-- Record the cost of each call and use it as the basis for cost control.
+- Record the cost of each call and use it as a basis for cost control.
-- Cost Control.
-You can set a monthly quota and account balance for each API Key.
+- Cost control.
+You can set monthly quotas and account balances for each API key.
 When the monthly quota or account balance is insufficient, it cannot be used.
 - Calculate the overall cost.

-> [!IMPORTANT]
-> You can customize the pricing for your model.
+You can customize model prices.
 [Please refer to the official website for the Bedrock pricing](https://aws.amazon.com/bedrock/pricing).

->
+!!! warning

-> The cost calculation of this project cannot serve as the billing basis for AWS.
-Please refer to the AWS bill for actual charges.
+    The cost calculation of this project cannot be used as the basis for AWS billing.
+Please refer to the AWS bill for actual expenses.

 ![api key](docs/screenshots/api-key.png)

-### Model management
+### Model Management

 Models and their parameters can be defined from the backend.

-Model Access Control [Since Docker image version 0.0.6]

-- Models can be bound to Groups.
+See [Models management](../user-manual/management.md##models)

-- Models can be bound to API keys.
+Once defined, models can be bound to groups or API Keys.

 ![models bind](docs/screenshots/models-bind.png)